Umuzi-org/ACN-syllabus/content/topics/tilde/different-kinds-of-cards/_index.md

 If you are writing code, you'll be working a lot with repo projects.
 If you are a non-tech person (for example, if you are focusing on UX, business strategy, or something low-code) then you won't need to worry about repo projects.

-Please take note that there is a "details" button on project cards that have some progress.
+Please take note that there is a "details" button on project cards, this links to a page where you can see information about your project submission and any feedback you've been given.
 As projects move forward through the board, they can be associated with all sorts of extra info.
 You will be able to view that information by clicking on "Details".

 If there are no details to be displayed, there won't be a details button.
 The button will be displayed when it becomes useful.